hum4nG0D/hum4nG0D.github.io/_posts/2021-08-02-Steal-Wifi-Passwords-RubberDucky.md

 ---
-title: DIY RubberDucky Wifi Passwords Stealer
+title: "DIY RubberDucky Wifi Passwords Stealer"
-description: Steal Wifi passwords with a DIY RubberDucky.
+description: "Steal Wifi passwords with a DIY RubberDucky."
-author: hum4ng0d
-date: 2021-08-02
+date: "2021-08-02"
-categories: [Exploit, PoC]
+categories: [PoC]
-tags: [windows, mac, linux, rubberducky, Wifi password, red team, penetration testing]
+tags: [windows, rubberducky, Wifi, red team, penetration testing, physical security]
 pin: true
 math: true
 mermaid: true
 image:
-  path: /assets/img/rubberducky/rubberducky.png
+  path: "/assets/img/rubberducky/rubberducky.png"
-  alt: DIY RubberDucky
+  alt: "DIY RubberDucky"
 ---

 In this post, I'll walk through how you can steal Wifi passwords with a DIY RubberDucky and send over to a webhook address.
 This payload will only work with internet access.
 You can have a local listener setup but that's totally up to you.
 I'll be using payload from [MTK911](https://github.com/MTK911/Attiny85/tree/master/payloads).<br>